 - 3.1 ER PDS members requested information on the Councils expenditure on Consultants be reported each year.
-To do this officers have looked at the total expenditure in 2015/16 and also the expenditure for this financial year as at the end of June 2016.
+To do this officers have looked at the total expenditure in 2016/17 and also the expenditure for this financial year as at the end of June 2017.
 This work covered both Revenue and Capital expenditure. - 3.2 The basic reason for the use of consultants is that at times the Council requires that specialised work is undertaken for specific projects.
 This is particularly valid when consultants are engaged to work on large scale projects.
 For completeness expenditure on Architects, Engineers, Surveyors and other consultants commissioned to work on Capital Projects have been included as these generally meet the definition of one-off projects.
 Proposed expenditure on Capital Projects will have been approved by Executive before being included in the Capital Programme. - 3.3 The Councils Contract Procedure rules sets out the procurement process to be followed when appointing a consultant and there is also guidance available to staff about what needs to be included in the formal agreement when engaging a consultant, which as a minimum needs to confirm the overall cost, project deliverables, clear brief and reporting arrangements.
 Appendix 1 provides this in more detail. - 3.4 There is an element of subjectivity as to what constitutes a "consultant" as a number of services could fall within this definition, however it is generally defined as "a person brought into the Council to carry out a specific job" which is not on-going.
-For the purposes of this report expenditure on medical fees, counsel and legal fees have been excluded as these are considered to be professional fees rather than consultants. - 3.5 In looking at consultants, members need to be minded that officers will use them to carry out work on the Council's behalf when:- - There is no one internally with the relevant skills or experience - There is no capacity/resources available to undertake this work - · Specialist skills are required - 3.6 It is important when recruiting a consultant that the project brief sets out the reasons for the use of consultant, that officers have consider any alternative options and also to evaluate the effectiveness of the work undertaken by consultants within the authority. - 3.7 The benefit of employing consultants is that the Council makes a saving in relation to employer National Insurance and pension contribution.
-Also in employing consultants the Council is under no obligation to pay consultants for days when they are not working for the Council e.g. sickness and holiday and they are only engaged for a specific period of time however offsetting this is that these staff are often more expensive. - 3.8 The risk in not using consultants is that the Council would have to recruit a more substantial and specialised workforce at a greater expense. - This report provides a detailed breakdown of all costs officers believe are consultants, broken down over Portfolio's and service areas.
+For the purposes of this report expenditure on medical fees, counsel and legal fees have been excluded as these are considered to be professional fees rather than consultants. - 3.5 In looking at consultants, members need to be minded that officers will use them to carry out work on the Council's behalf when:- - There is no one internally with the relevant skills or experience - There is no capacity/resources available to undertake this work - Specialist skills are required - 3.6 It is important when recruiting a consultant that the project brief sets out the reasons for the use of consultant, that officers have consider any alternative options and also to evaluate the effectiveness of the work undertaken by consultants within the authority. - 3.7 The benefit of employing consultants is that the Council makes a saving in relation to employer National Insurance and pension contribution.
+Also in employing consultants the Council is under no obligation to pay consultants for days when they are not working for the Council e.g. sickness and holiday and they are only engaged for a specific period of time however offsetting this is that these staff are often more expensive. - 3.8 The risk in not using consultants is that the Council would have to recruit a more substantial and specialised workforce at a greater expense, and thus creating an employment relation or a "contract of service with the associated diversity of employment rights including unfair dismissal and redundancy payment rights, etc. - 3.9 This report provides a detailed breakdown of all costs officers believe are consultants, broken down over Portfolio's and service areas.
 This is shown in Appendix 2 (revenue) and Appendix 3 (capital).
 It also examines the procurement arrangements associated with engaging the consultants as part of that process.